Hydro-Québec

-More than 40 percent of Canada’s water resources are in Québec and Hydro-Québec is the fourth largest hydropower producer in the world.

-The company logo, a stylized "Q" fashioned out of a circle and a lightning bolt, was designed by Montreal-based design agency Gagnon/Valkus in 1960.

 History

 1945–1959: beginnings and development

 In Quebec, advocates for the creation of a public hydroelectric utility protested against high costs, poor rural electrification, and the lack of French speakers in management positions in hydroelectricity companies.
 In 1944, Montreal Light, Heat & Power company was nationalised, along with its subsidiary, Beauharnois Power, and Hydro-Québec was created to manage the companies.

 Quebec Premier Adélard Godbout adopted a policy of investing 10 million dollars per year in rural electrification.
 However, in 1944 the government changed, and the new premier Maurice Duplessis was opposed to any form of government intervention in the economy.
 Local cooperatives were created to bring power to rural areas.

 Duplessis remained in power until 1960, and during that time there were no further nationalisations of companies, and Hydro-Québec mostly served the Montreal area.